MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-email-overview.md

 ![Start with existing templates](media\email-start-with-existing-templates-1.png "Start with existing templates")

 When you have selected an existing template, it will display as follows:

-1. The new template you created from the existing template will display with a **– Copy** at the end of the template name to identify it is a copy of an existing template.
+-The new template you created from the existing template will display with a **– Copy** at the end of the template name to identify it is a copy of an existing template.

-2. All of the data has been carried over, which you can edit and modify.
+- All of the data has been carried over, which you can edit and modify.

 ![Creating email template copies](media\email-template-copy-1.png "Creating email template copies")